RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ir/ir-3.1.md

 ## Control Statement

-Test the incident response capability using {{ insert: param, ir-03.01_odp }}.
+The organization employs automated mechanisms to more thoroughly and effectively test the incident response capability.

+## Control Objective

+Determine if the organization employs automated mechanisms to more thoroughly and effectively test the incident response capability.

 ## Control guidance

-Organizations use automated mechanisms to more thoroughly and effectively test incident response capabilities.
-This can be accomplished by providing more complete coverage of incident response issues, selecting realistic test scenarios and environments, and stressing the response capability.
+Organizations use automated mechanisms to more thoroughly and effectively test incident response capabilities, for example: (i) by providing more complete coverage of incident response issues; (ii) by selecting more realistic test scenarios and test environments; and (iii) by stressing the response capability.

-## Control assessment-objective

-the incident response capability is tested using {{ insert: param, ir-03.01_odp }}.